 As part of the Moving Mountains Adaptive Program – a non-profit organization in the Upper Peninsula dedicated to providing winter outdoor recreation instruction to those with disabilities — Paad’s inspiring story was represented by a short film commissioned by the organization.

 HOW WE WILL BE USING YOUR DONATION:

 The Caregiver Incentive Project is a 501(c)(3) Nonprofit Charity.

 100% of your donation goes to putting an end to the national shortage of qualified in-home caregivers in your area.

-If the national shortage of qualified in-home caregivers is not resolved, it will affect us all – many as we near the end of our own lives.
+If the national shortage of qualified in-home caregivers is not resolved, it will affect us all.

 "Throughout this experience there were many unexpected and lasting benefits.
 Things I have learned that I can utilize the rest of my life in social and work atmospheres"